ChengWeiGu/Bert-Classifier/README.md

 ## Run the script:

-● To train a bert classifier: python run_bert.py
+● To train a bert classifier :  "python run_bert.py"
 ● In my case, I used a 16GB RAM to train this model with CPU.
 ● Finally, the testing accuracy reached 95% until the epochs = 15

 ![image](https://github.com/ChengWeiGu/Bert/blob/main/resfig.PNG)